Dollar prices fall in Baghdad, Erbil - Shafaq News

 Shafaq News – Baghdad / Erbil

-According to a survey by Shafaq News Agency, the dollar's rates decreased with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 142,200 dinars for every 100 dollars, down from 142,250 dinars on Saturday.
+According to a survey by Shafaq News Agency, the dollar's rates decreased with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 142,600 dinars for every 100 dollars, down from 142,650 dinars in the morning.